singlestore-labs/singlestoredb-dev-image/README.md

     singlestore/cluster-in-a-box
 ```

-The differences between the earlier image and this image are the following:
+The differences between the CIAB image and the Dev image are the following:

- * This image no longer needs to be initialized before you can use it
+ * The Dev image no longer needs to be initialized before you can use it
- * Startup time is much better - roughly 5 seconds with this image versus a minute with the earlier image
+ * Startup time is much better - roughly 5 seconds with the Dev image versus a minute with the CIAB image
- * The [Data API][data-api] and External Functions features are enabled by default
+ * The [Data API][data-api] and External Functions features are enabled by default in the Dev image
- * Upgrade between versions is supported and tested (downgrade is not supported)
+ * Upgrade between versions is supported and tested with the Dev image (downgrades are not supported)
- * The new image is distributed through the GitHub Container Repository rather than the Docker Hub
+ * The Dev image is distributed through the GitHub Container Repository rather than the Docker Hub

-SingleStore recommends using this new image unless you need to run an earlier version of SingleStore which has not been released in `singlestoredb-dev-image`.
+SingleStore recommends using the Dev image unless you need to run earlier versions of SingleStore that have not been released as a `singlestoredb-dev-image`.

 ## Apple silicon performance notes

 Many of SingleStore's performance optimizations are disabled in order to support running on Apple silicon.
-This can result in unexpectedly bad performance, especially during recovery (restarting SingleStore) and when running queries for the first time.
+This can result in unexpectedly poor performance, especially during recovery (restarting SingleStore) and when running queries for the first time.

 To tune this performance impact to be either faster or slower, you can change the number of cores and amount of RAM allocated to the Docker virtual machine by [following the documentation here][docker-resource-docs].